COVID-19: Ensure adequate health infrastructure at the district level, maintain coordination with states, says PM Modi | www.lokmattimes.com

 Prime Minister also spoke about the importance for continuous scientific research in testing, vaccines and pharmacological interventions including genome sequencing given that the virus is evolving continuously.

-The meeting was attended by Union Ministers Amit Shah, Union Home Minister, Dr Mansukh Mandaviya and others.
+The meeting was attended by Union Home and Cooperation Minister Amit Shah, Union Health Minister Dr Mansukh Mandaviya and others.

 ( With inputs from ANI )